 The program may be completed in two terms/semesters of full-time study or extended over a longer period.

 The student must earn a minimum of 24 to 30 hours of graduate credit, which may include up to 12 hours in other disciplines, chosen or specified according to prior study and individual interests and objectives.
-Transfer credit may be approved for 3 to 6 hours, and at least half of the hours must be completed within the department.
+Transfer credit may be approved for three to six hours, and at least half of the hours must be completed within the department.